Armin Wirth: Life

 In 1993, Wirth opened one of the first online mail order Djshop.
 Until now, he had opened eight other branches in Great Britain, Hungary, Switzerland, Austria, Netherlands, Russia, Slovakia, and Czech Republic.

-In 2001, he founded DANCE ALL DAY, a record label, with Baccara Music, Bootleg Beats, Technosforza Rec., Vinyl Loop Records, München and Vinyl Loops Classics as sub labels.
+In 2001, Wirth founded DANCE ALL DAY, a record label, with Baccara Music, Bootleg Beats, Technosforza Rec., Vinyl Loop Records, München and Vinyl Loops Classics as sub labels.

 With the Vinyl Loops Classics series he brought a vinyl series on the market, which has 21 episodes and which includes the who’s who of the dance and electro scene.
 The Vinyl-Loops Classics series is one of the most-sold vinyl dance compilations worldwide.
 Thereon you can hear Moby, The Prodigy, New Order, DJ Tiësto, Robert Miles, DJ Hell, Donna Summer, Todd Terry, ATB, Corey Hart, Chaka Khan and Stereo MCs.
 On 20 October 2003, a CD version of Vinyl Loops has been released at Amazon.

 In 1999, Armin Wirth brought Content Partner into being.
 Content Partner is a community with more than 30 online shops worldwide, which are all using the same digital covers, audio samples and descriptions of articles for their online range of products.
 The most famous and biggest members are ExLibris from Switzerland, Esound Records from England and Imusik from Denmark.

 In 2001, Armin Wirth published the hit Steve Murano – Passion, which was the first dance track in history ranked #1 in all four German dance charts like DDC, DMC, DJ Top 40 as well as in internet music charts, at the same time.
 Afterwards, the track was in the German Media Control Top 100.
 The music video of Steve Murano was shown on MTV and VIVA.
 Later, Kontor Records in Hamburg licensed this track and published it worldwide.